antmicro/kenning/docs/source/json-scenarios.md

 Model optimization and deployment can be performed directly on target device, if the device is able to perform the optimization steps.
 It can also be used to check the outcome of certain optimizations on a desktop platform before deployment.

-Optimizations and compilers used in the scenario are defined in the `optimizers` field.
+Optimizations and compilers used in a scenario are defined in the `optimizers` field.
 This field accepts a list of optimizers - they are applied to the model in the same order in which they are defined in the `optimizers` field.

 For example, a model can be subjected to the following optimizations: